 The literature review indicates that software development is where Agile technique is most frequently used.
-The study on its use in data science (DS) and management science (MS) in general, however, is scarce.
-Only a few of the literature review's articles address its applicability to the telecoms sector.
-This dearth of research in the telecom sector points to a knowledge vacuum.
-As a result, both MS and DS will gain from the study project's findings that will add significant knowledge to the use of Agile methodology in the telecoms industry.
+The study on its use in IT services, however, is scarce.
+Only a few of the literature review's articles address its applicability to the IT sector.
+This dearth of research in the IT sector points to a knowledge vacuum.
+As a result, researchers will gain from the study project's findings that will add significant knowledge to the use of Agile methodology in the IT industry.

-- Methodology
+Methodology